tom-saetran/toms-snippets/README.md

 # httpCodes.js

-Useful for checking what the response code means in your crud before it get muteted through .json().
+Useful for checking what the response code means in your crud before it get mutated through .json().
 Works with all fetch methods as it only correlates the status code as a key and returns the value from the httpCodes object.

 - Example: